AnishaMohandass/Guru_Python/README.md

-# Python Guru
+# Python tips and tricks

-Hi there..
-You can find some unfamiliar Python topics here.

-Hope you will get what you wanted!
+Python snipptes from Python tips and tricks book